s4njk4n/XDC_ShopBot/README.md

 Everything runs on your own server (like a cheap VPS), and you control it all.
 No third-party services required beyond Telegram and a free XDC RPC endpoint.

-I've specifically made it ultra-simple: Clone it, run a setup script, and you're ready to sell!
+I've specifically made it ultra-simple: Clone it, run a setup script, and you're ready to sell.

 **Important Disclaimer:** This project is provided "as is" under the MIT License.
 The author makes no warranties, and you use it at your own risk.
 Always test thoroughly, comply with local laws, and consider consulting a professional for payment systems.
 Cryptocurrency transactions are irreversible—handle with care.